photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 for Windows 10.

 Please replace *example.com* with your actual domain.

 The slash at the end is important and cannot be omitted.

+!!! tip ""
+    You can find your server url on the [account page](../settings/account.md) in settings.

 When connecting, you'll have to authenticate using your regular password.
 It will also change when you update it in *Settings*.
 The username is `admin`.